-Coping with Infertility during the Holidays
+5 Tips for Coping with Infertility During the Holidays

-From October 31st to January 1, people are caught up with the festivities of the season.
+From October 31st to January 1st, people are caught up with the festivities of the season.
 From trick-or-treating to family gatherings to cute photos of babies with bows, this time of year tends to have a heavy focus on children.

-Give yourself a break
+Give Yourself a Break

 Wanting a baby and not succeeding in your efforts can impact your whole life.
 It’s hard to have much holiday spirit when you feel so discouraged.
 Acknowledge your feelings and cut yourself some slack if you don’t feel so festive this year.

 Though Santa breakfasts and family tree-trimming parties abound, try to find alternatives for you and your partner.
 Plan a night at the symphony or treat yourself to a four-course meal at a fancy restaurant.
 These settings are geared for adults, so you won’t have to subject yourself to little kids and their parents.
 Not only will these activities offer you a much-needed break from little ones, they will also boost your mood and help you cope with infertility.

-When you are dealing with infertility, it can be difficult to see past your own pain.
+When you are dealing with holidays and infertility, it can be difficult to see past your own pain.
 This time of year, many charities offer opportunities to help those in need.
 Stocking a local food pantry, serving a meal at a homeless shelter, or buying holiday gifts for a needy family can remind you that others are suffering too.